ckuelker/quick-guide-en-us/Dev/Python/Environment/managing-dependencies-with-poetry.md

   - Installing toml (0.9.6)
 ```

-This creates a big `poetry.lock` file.
-Unlike working with `setup.py` working
+This creates a large `poetry.lock` file.
+Unlike working with `setup.py`,
-with [test.pypi.org] is not as straight forward.
+working with [test.pypi.org] is not so straightforward.

 ```bash
 $ poetry build